We're lobbying the government for change because want home ownership to be an achievable dream for First Time Buyers across the UK.

 Renters pay, on average, 41% of their income on rent vs Homeowners who pay, on average only 19% of their income on mortgage repayments*.

-Education from a young age is crucial.
-Awareness and understanding of savings and how to build your credit score are essential building blocks for a successful journey to home ownership.
+Awareness of savings & how to build your credit score are essential building blocks for a successful journey to home ownership.

-Mortgage affordability methods need to be updated.
-Open banking features should be used to ensure lenders have a more accurate view of expenditure and affordability, rather than based on assumptions.
+Lenders need to adopt new technology to have a more accurate view of expenditure and affordability, rather than based on assumptions.

-Employers should endorse deposit saving schemes as part of employee benefits or salary sacrifice options.
+Employers should endorse and promote deposit saving schemes as part of employee benefits or salary sacrifice options.

 We brought together key people across the housing industry such as social action groups, housing associations, social media influencers, mortgage advisers and solicitors.
 We were joined by representatives from the Greater London Authority, Parliament and Government.
 Most importantly, we welcomed First Time Buyers (many already StepLaddermembers) facing the challenge of reaching that first rung on the property ladder.